JayChase/Angular.Net.SecureStarter/readme.md

 ##Installation

 You can fork or download the this repo.
-It is also available as a Nuget package (you find it [here](https://www.nuget.org/packages/Angular.SecureStarter/)).
+It is also available as a Nuget package (you find it [here](https://www.nuget.org/packages/Angular.SecureStarter)).
 To install from the Package Manager Console:

 Install-Package Angular.SecureStarter

+##Current status

+The starter kit currently implements the basic authentication funcionality equivalent to that found in the Visual Studio 2013 ASP.NET 'Single Page Application'.
+Future enhandements will (hopefully) include:
+* two-factor authentication
+* password reset by email
+* basic user management